 - Roman Style Pizza: When most people think of pizza, the traditional Napoli style is usually what comes to mind.
 Roman Style is vastly different.
 The dough is fluffy with a crunch.
 It is very easy to eat on the go and is sold by the weight.
 When you walk in, you will see at least 10 different flavors.
 It is hard to not order them all.

 The heart of Italy lies in her cuisine.
 The biggest recommendation that I can make is that you need to try be open minded and try new things when you go.
 There are many different foods to eat in Rome, Italy.
+You can also look at companies like Carrani Tours for custom Italy itineraries.
 Don’t be afraid to try new things.
 If you have any questions, please let me know!

 Which one do you want to try?